 A Girls' Hike Out

 What's even better than a girls' night out?
-Why, a girls' hike out of course! (you could even do both in one day) Yes, it's a marathon-distance walk but it's a totally achievable marathon!
+Why, a girls' hike out of course - you could even do both in one day!
+Yes, it's a marathon-distance walk but it's a totally achievable marathon!
 You'll walk side by side with other women just like you as you wind your way along the River Lea from Hertfordshire, all the way to the spectacular Queen Elizabeth Olympic Park in London.
 By taking part and pledging to raise at least £250, you'll support women and girls living in poverty around the world, helping them to take control over their lives.
-All participants are awarded a hand-painted CARE medal at the finish line and if you raise £200 by the end of August you'll also receive a CARE t-shirt to wear on the day.
+All participants receive a hand-painted CARE medal at the finish line and you'll also receive a CARE t-shirt to wear on the day if you manage to raise £200 by the end of August.

 "the experience of solidarity among women championing the rights of females around the world is the most empowering and inspiring experience"